Zambia: Music and dance

 Zambia's culture has been an integral part of their development post-independence such as the uprising of cultural villages and private museums.
 The music which introduced dance is part of their cultural expression and it embodies the beauty and spectacle of life in Zambia, from the intricacies of the talking drums to the Kamangu drum used to announce the beginning of Malaila traditional ceremony.
 Dance as a practice serves as a unifying factor bringing the people together as one.

 Zamrock

 Zamrock is a musical genre that emerged in the 1970s, and has developed a cult following in the West.
-Zamrock has been described as mixing traditional Zambian music with heavy repetitive riffs similar to groups, musicians and singers such as Jimi Hendrix, James Brown, Black Sabbath, Rolling Stones, Deep Purple, and Cream.
+Zamrock has been described as mixing traditional Zambian music with heavy repetitive riffs similar to groups such as Jimi Hendrix, James Brown, Black Sabbath, Rolling Stones, Deep Purple, and Cream.
 Notable groups in the genre include Rikki Ililonga and his band Musi-O-Tunya, WITCH, Chrissy "Zebby" Tembo, and Paul Ngozi and his Ngozi Family.